mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 ### Scope anchor

 We shipped an offline-first **Umrah Ritual Guidance + Dua Journal** MVP.
 Before early December we will add **search over vetted sources with citations (RAG)** and **trip-anchored analytics**, governed by an **MoU with Taibah Institute** (Taibah approves what goes in; we implement).
-This plan defines how we will pivot if December signals are weak and the guardrails we're putting in place against company-ending risks.
+This plan defines how we will pivot if December signals are weak and the guardrails we are putting in place against company-ending risks.

 ---